dataopsnick/lambda-llm-proxy/README.md

 - Sending notifications to the websocket is possible when running a Lambda function through REST.
 This would require adding another API Gateway custom API in the stack, as well as managing websocket in the frontend.

-- Sending Server Side Events is possible on another AWS compute than Lambda, such as ECS/Fargate.
+- Sending live Server Side Events is possible on another AWS compute than Lambda, such as ECS/Fargate.
 However it would no longer be serverless.

 ## Examples